MP3

-MP3 (or mp3) as a file format commonly designates files containing an elementary stream of MPEG-1 Audio or MPEG-2 Audio encoded data, without other complexities of the MP3 standard.
+MP3 as a file format commonly designates files containing an elementary stream of MPEG-1 Audio or MPEG-2 Audio encoded data.
+Concerning audio compression, which is its most apparent element to end-users, MP3 uses lossy compression to reduce precision of encoded data and to partially discard data, allowing for a large reduction in file sizes when compared to uncompressed audio.

-With regard to audio compression (the aspect of the standard most apparent to end-users, and for which it is best known), MP3 uses lossy data-compression to encode data using inexact approximations and the partial discarding of data.
-This allows a large reduction in file sizes when compared to uncompressed audio.
-The combination of small size and acceptable fidelity led to a boom in the distribution of music over the Internet in the mid- to late-1990s, with MP3 serving as an enabling technology at a time when bandwidth and storage were still at a premium.
-The MP3 format soon became associated with controversies surrounding copyright infringement, music piracy, and the file ripping/sharing services MP3.com and Napster, among others.
-With the advent of portable media players, a product category also including smartphones, MP3 support remains near-universal.
+The combination of small size and acceptable fidelity led to a boom in the distribution of music over the Internet in the late 1990s, with MP3 serving as an enabling technology at a time when bandwidth and storage were still at a premium.
+The MP3 format soon became associated with controversies surrounding copyright infringement, music piracy, and the file-ripping and sharing services MP3.com and Napster, among others.
+With the advent of portable media players (including "MP3 players"), a product category also including smartphones, MP3 support became near-universal and it remains a de facto standard for digital audio despite the creation of newer coding formats such as AAC.

-MP3 compression works by reducing (or approximating) the accuracy of certain components of sound that are considered (by psychoacoustic analysis) to be beyond the hearing capabilities of most humans.
-This method is commonly referred to as perceptual coding or as psychoacoustic modeling.
-The remaining audio information is then recorded in a space-efficient manner, using MDCT and FFT algorithms.
-Compared to CD-quality digital audio, MP3 compression can commonly achieve a 75 to 95% reduction in size.
-For example, an MP3 encoded at a constant bitrate of 128 kbit/s would result in a file approximately 9% of the size of the original CD audio.
-In the early 2000s, compact disc players increasingly adopted support for playback of MP3 files on data CDs.